The strong vertices of charmed mesons $D$, $D^{*}$ and charmonia $J/\psi$, $\eta_{c}$: Conclusions

 \section{Conclusions}

 In this work, we analyze the strong vertices $DDJ/\psi$, $DD^{*}J/\psi$, $D^{*}D^{*}J/\psi$, $DD^{*}\eta_{c}$, $D^{*}D^{*}\eta_{c}$ by different QCD sum rules, where all off-shell cases are considered for each vertex.
-Under this physical sketch, the strong form factors are fristly calculated in the space-like ($Q^{2}>0$) regions, and then are fitted into appropriate functions.
+Under this physical sketch, the momentum dependent strong coupling constants are fristly calculated in the space-like ($Q^{2}>0$) regions, and then are fitted into appropriate functions.
 By extrapolating these functions into the time-like ($Q^{2}<0$) regions and taking $Q^{2}=-m^{2}_{\mathrm{on-shell}}$, we obtain the strong coupling constants.
-For each vertex, we take the average value of the strong coupling constants for all off-shell cases as the final results.
-These strong form factors and coupling constants are important in describing the dynamic behavior of hadrons, which can be used to analyze the strong decay processes of the exotic particles.
+For each vertex, we take the average value of the strong coupling constants for different off-shell cases as the final results.
+These coupling constants are important in describing the dynamical behaviours of hadrons, which can be used to analyze the production processes of the exotic hadrons.